Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 ## 4.5 The object type
 `object` is defined in module `object` in the `builtin` package, so it is not a Python object.
-It is used to represent untyped values.
-This is the type of arguments in def functions that do not have a type annotation, such as the type of x in `def f(x): pass`.
+It is used to represent *untyped values*.
+* This is the type of arguments in def functions that do not have a type annotation, such as the type of x in `def f(x): pass`.
 A value of any type can be passed in as the x argument in that case.
+* `object` is also the return type of any def without return type

+The object type allows for dynamic typing because it can actually represent any type in the Mojo standard library, and the actual type is inferred at runtime.
+This makes it compatible with Python.
+However the lack of type enforcement can lead to *runtime errors* when a function receives or returns an unexpected type.

 Here is an example of creating an object: